turtlepod/fx-builder/readme.txt

 == Description ==

-**[f(x) Builder](http://genbumedia.com/plugins/fx-builder/)** is a simple page builder plugin.
-Without the complexity of front end builder, confusing control, etc.
+**[f(x) Builder](http://genbumedia.com/plugins/fx-builder/)** is a new page builder plugin that provides visual columns in the post editor without using shortcodes.
+From the setting page, you can enable it for posts, pages, and custom post types.
+There is no vendor lock-in.
+If you decide you no longer wish to use the plugin, you can disable it without losing your content (though you would loose the column formatting).

 **IMPORTANT**

 This plugin is still in alpha stage.
 Do not use on production site.
 It might explode.

+**GITHUB**

+You can contribute to development at GitHub https://github.com/turtlepod/fx-builder

 **Features:**

 1. Super simple to use.
+1. Visual columns in the post editor.
+1. If you disable the plugin, you content is not lost.
-1. Settings to Enable/Disable for each post type.
+1. Settings to enable/disable for each post type.
 1. 1 - 4 columns supported.
 1. Free, Open Source, GPL v2.0 or later license. :) Use it to make something cool.
 1. Support available at [Genbu Media](http://genbumedia.com/contact/?about=f%28x%29+Builder).